JamieOrozco/School_District_Analysis/README.md

  * % passing math went from 94% down to 88%
  * % passing reading went from 97% down to 91%
  * % overall went from 91% down to 85%

-Overall, replacing all of Thomas High Schools 9th grade math and reading test results with NaN has negatively affected the data.
-Thomas High Schools rankings for the overall percentage of passing students dropped from 2nd best to 8th worst.
-In addition their malpractice negatively affected the ratings for charter schools and school sizes in the range of 1000 to 2000 kids.